|a home kit for jewellery, gold, and silver||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

-The Kitiki Rotary Tumbler Kit 3 is a studio tumbler, ideal for polishing jewellery and metals.
-It's very popular for putting a final lustre onto metals and anything made from Art Clay metal clay, bronze clay, copper clay, and PMC silver clay.
+The Home Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
+It's ideal for putting a lustre on gold, silver, and small pieces made from Art Clay metal clays and PMC silver clays.

-You can also create attractive finishes on brass, bronze, coins, copper, fingerprint keepsakes. glass, gold, jewellery, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
-And there are diverse archeological, engineering, geological, and home-hobby applications.
+Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
+And there are diverse archeological, engineering, geological, hobby, and industrial applications.

 To look at the pop-up photos, hold your mouse over the zoom buttons below: you don't need to click.

-The kit consists of an electric motor base, a 950cc rubber barrel, 1000gms of mixed-shape rust-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum and your work clean.
-It used to be called the Evans Junior Tumbler.
+The kit comprises a CE Marked motor base, a 510cc 75mm x 113mm diameter rubber barrel, 500gms of mixed-shape rust-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
+The kit uses the Kimber Allen Evans Mini motor base.

-The motor is rated at 230V 30W, so can use a regular mains socket.
-It's fully-enclosed inside a vented aluminium case rather than, as with some tumblers, exposed and at the end: so it's less prone to damage and the tumbler takes up less space.
+The motor is rated at 230V-240V 20W, so can use a regular mains socket.
+It's fully-enclosed inside a vented aluminium case rather than, as with some tumblers, exposed at one end: so it's less prone to damage and damp, and takes up less space.

-The whole tumbler measures 195mm x 105mm x 200mm high, weighs less than 2kg, and comes with a 1.8 metre cable ending in a UK 3-pin plug.
-Plastic feet stop the tumbler body scratching your work-top, or creeping across and falling off.
+Including the barrel, it measures 154mm x 130mm x 200mm high, weighs about 2kg, and comes with a 1.8 metre cable ending in a UK 3-pin plug.
+Plastic protectors stop the tumbler marking your work-top, or slowly creeping and falling off.

-The rubber barrel revolves on two rubber rollers, one of which is turned by the motor.
-Two roller-balls, one at either end, act as drum end-stops.
-The nylon-reinforced toothed drive belt can be adjusted if it eventually needs tightening, although it's intended to be loose.
+The barrel revolves on two plastic rollers, one of which is turned by the motor.
+There are two roller-ball barrel end-stops and a nylon-reinforced toothed drive belt which can be adjusted for tension, although it's intended to be loose.

-As you can see in the photo, the 950cc rubber drum uses the full width of the tumbler body, but you can use two smaller 510cc drums at the same time.
+As you can see in the photo, the 510cc rubber drum uses most of the width of the tumbler body, so you can't use a larger drum or two smaller drums at the same time.